orgPatentRoot/DeepLearningCertificate/README.md

 <p align="center"><img src="https://latentdotly.files.wordpress.com/2017/04/latently_300.png?w=525&h=525" width="100"></p>

-Welcome to the LDLC!
+Welcome to the Latently Deep Learning Certificate (LDLC)!
 This is a joint effort by Latently, Bitfusion, IBM Cloud and The Neuroscience Gateway to democratize progress in deep learning.
 To join, send your resume to dlc@latent.ly or keep reading.

 More specifically, through the LDLC we plan to achieve the following objectives:

 * Publicly implement all scientific papers and patents in artificial intelligence and machine learning while developing a common code base that makes it easier to implement and develop new advances.
 * As a community, discover, to the greatest extent possible, who owns what aspects of implementations so as to perform proper credit assignment.
-In the case where IP is discovered to be owned by another entity, seek to establish permission to use their IP.
+In the case where intellectual property (IP) is discovered to be owned by another entity, seek to establish permission to use their IP.
 * Provide access to state of the art hardware for AI/ML to anyone interested in learning and earning a certificate.
 This currently consists of a large cluster of nVidia P100s on IBM Cloud and millions of core hours on the Stampede and Comet supercomputers.
 * Create a community of engineers, researchers and mentors dedicated to staying up-to-date with and advancing the state of the art, here on GitHub and also on Slack: http://latently.slack.com
 * Issue certificates endorsing the engineering maturity required to implement, replicate or write a scientific paper on our platforms.
 An unlimited number of certificates may be earned.